-Plan event activities: Since this is a family-centered event, lengthy speeches and testimonials would not be appropriate.
+Plan Event Activities: Since this is a family-centered event, lengthy speeches and testimonials would not be appropriate.
 An open-house type event might work best.
-Consider having stations that families can rotate around, such as:

-- Sign in/general club information: It is important to have a sign-in sheet to capture the name, address and phone number of every family in attendance for future reference.
-You might also want to ask attendees how they heard about the event.
-Have your club's brochure and fact sheet available, as well as some publications from Lions Clubs International (including a few copies of LION Magazine).
+Consider having stations that families can rotate around, such as: □ Sign In/General Club Information: It is important to have a sign-in sheet to capture the name, address and phone number of every family in attendance for future reference.
+You might also want to ask attendees how they heard about the Family Involvement Event.
+Have your club's brochure and fact sheet available, as well as some publications from Lions Clubs International (including a few copies of THE LION Magazine).
 Also have information regarding the family concept and how it will work.
 If your club has a video, it can be shown at this station.
-Have a gregarious member available to answer questions and solicit discussion about your club. - ➤ Club activities: Have photos of club activities on display (either posted or scrapbook-style) with a knowledgeable Lion sharing anecdotes about club projects, people who've been helped by your club, etc. If your club will be pursuing new activities through the family concept, highlight those activities at this station.
-Consider making a sign or display that shows the number of people your club has served over the years.

-- Presentation: Have a short PowerPoint or similar presentation prepared about the family concept and your club.
-Allow time for questions and answers. - ➤ Registration: Have membership applications available for those who would like to apply at the event.
+Have a gregarious member available to answer questions and solicit discussion about your club. □ Club Activities: Have photos of club activities on display (either posted or scrapbook-style), have a knowledgeable Lion sharing anecdotes about club projects, people who've been helped by your club, etc. If your club will be pursuing new activities through the family concept, highlight those activities at this station.
+Consider making a sign or display that shows the number of people your club has served over the years. ☐ Presentation: Have a short PowerPoint or similar presentation prepared about the family concept and your club.
+Allow time for questions and answers. □ Registration: Have membership applications available for those who would like to apply on-site.
 If they aren't ready to commit at this time, be sure to get their name and number for follow-up, answer any questions they may have and invite them to your next club meeting.
-It is also a good idea to have a service activity scheduled close to the family involvement event so that families can sign up to participate and get a firsthand look at your club in action. - ➤ Kids' corner: Have a variety of fun activities available for children, such as coloring pages and crayons, puzzles, blocks, a simple craft project, etc. A club member that loves to read aloud can have a story area.
+It is also a good idea to have a service activity scheduled close to the Family Involvement Event so that families can sign up to participate and get a first-hand look at your club in action. ☐ Kids' Corner: Have a variety of fun activities available for children - such as coloring pages and crayons, puzzles, blocks, a simple craft project, etc. A club member that loves to read aloud can have a story area.
 If your budget allows, consider hiring a children's entertainer or face painter.
 Another suggestion is to engage children in a service activity, such as putting together food baskets for people in need or something similar.
-Have plenty of volunteers available to supervise activities. - ➤ Greeters: Have club members stationed at the door to welcome participants and explain the set up.
-Have other members float from station to station to encourage interaction, answer questions and promote a welcoming atmosphere.
+Have plenty of volunteers available to supervise activities.

 Refreshments: The time and duration of your event will determine your refreshments.
 If you have an event over a mealtime, be sure to include some more substantial offerings.
-If you have an open house type of event, make sure the food doesn't require the extensive use of utensils.
-Look at possible locations in your community that could donate refreshments for the event.
+If you have an open-house type event, make sure the food doesn't require the extensive use of utensils.